 A second test bay was added in 2015, allowing two units to test simultaneously.
 The impulse test capacity was increased to offer Switching Wave Impulse Testing.

-- A core-building station with hydraulic lift was commissioned in 2019 to ensure minimum core handling and reduced losses.
+In 2019, we commissioned a core-building station with hydraulic lift to ensure minimum core handling and reduced losses.